Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-28-misfits.md

 Julian shrugged.
 "The only reason I didn't in the first place was because I needed to be up and at 'em right away."
 He said.

 "Good."
 Keating made a note.
-"Miss Buehler...when you filled in the paperwork, your education history was somewhat...bare."
+"Miss Buehler... when you filled in the paperwork, your education history was somewhat... bare."

 "That's right."
 Allison nodded.